martinberlin/cpp-utils/README.md

 And this great resource should be compiled and available in your ESP-IDF Project.
 I may update this from time to time if I find compiling errors, just file an Issue, and add how to reproduce it, if you find one.

+### Enabling C++ exception handling

+Note from **martinberlin**
+If you get this when compiling:

+error: #error "C++ exception handling must be enabled within make menuconfig.
+See Compiler Options > Enable C++ Exceptions."

+Follow the recommendation and enable the C++ exceptions using menuconfig

+    idf.py -D IDF_TARGET=esp32 menuconfig

+After this line nkolban original Readme file is copied without any alterations:

 # CPP Utils
 This directory contains a wealth of C++ classes that have been found useful when working in C++ in conjunction with the ESP-IDF.
 The classes have been documented using `doxygen` so one can run a doxygen processor over them